Smertig/banana/master/_sources/api/tg/methods/send_sticker.rst.txt

    ``callback`` is any callable object accepting ``expected<message_t>``.

-   Use this method to send static .WEBP or animated .TGS stickers.
+   Use this method to send static .WEBP, animated .TGS, or video .WEBM stickers.
 On success, the sent Message is returned.

 .. cpp:struct:: send_sticker_args_t